Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 - Tailored rehabilitation programs

-For patients with Rheumatoid Arthritis this is the optimal care in the final stage of arthrosis.
+For patients with Rheumatoid arthritis is this the optimal care in the end stage of osteoarthritis.

 Conclusion